gophergala2016/syamp/README.md

 The Secure https server serves you you with a crisp interface.

 ### UI
-The User interface is simple, morden, crisp, easy to work with. well beter than a terminal.
+The User interface is simple, morden and easy to work with. well beter than a terminal.

 Developer